Multi-Granularity Hand Action Detection: Appendix

 \textbf{1.
 For what purpose was the dataset created?
 Was there a specific task in mind?
 Was there a specific gap that needed to be filled?
 Please provide a description.}

-\textbf{A1:} FHA-Kitchens is created to facilitate research in the field of fine-grained hand action recognition.
-It is important to study several challenging questions in the context of more training data from diverse fine-grained hand actions, such as: 1) How do different representative action recognition models perform on fine-grained hand action tasks?
-2) How do state-of-the-art detection models perform on the refined hand interaction regions and interaction objects?
-3) How about the impact of pre-training, e.g., on the full-body actions dataset~\cite{6kinetic400}, in the context of the large-scale dataset with diverse fine-grained hand actions? and 4) How do the intra-class and inter-class generalization capabilities of models trained with specific fine-grained hand actions or parent hand actions perform?
-However, existing action datasets primarily focus on full-body human actions and lack emphasis on hand actions, with limited granularity in their treatment.
+\textbf{A1:} FHA-Kitchens is created to facilitate research in the field of complex multi-granularity hand action.
+It is important to study several challenging questions in the context of more training data from diverse multi-granularity hand actions, such as: (1) How do different representative action recognition models perform on fine-grained hand action tasks?
+(2) How do state-of-the-art detection models perform on the refined hand interaction regions with multi-granularity hand action categories?
+(3) How about the impact of pre-training, e.g., on the whole-body actions dataset~\cite{6kinetic400}, in the context of the large-scale dataset with diverse multi-granularity hand actions? and (4) How do the intra-class and inter-class generalization capabilities of models trained with specific fine-grained hand actions or parent hand actions perform?
+However, existing action datasets primarily focus on whole-body actions or coarse-grained action categories, lacking finer-grained hand-action localization and category information.
 Therefore, it is impossible to study these questions using existing datasets.
 In contrast, FHA-Kitchens primarily focuses on hand actions and refines hand interaction regions into three sub-interaction regions.
-Each sub-interaction region action was annotated using a triplet format, denoted as <subject, action verb, object>.
-Overall, the action information is expanded to nine dimensions, significantly enhancing the granularity of actions and providing valuable resources for researchers to study these questions effectively.
+We annotated coarse- and fine-grained actions for each sub-interaction region.
+Coarse-grained categories, denoted by the generic terms ``L-O'', ``R-O'', and ``O-O'', represent the coarse actions within the sub-interaction regions.
+Fine-grained action category in a triplet format: \emph{<subject, action verb, object>}.
+Overall, we meticulously annotated 880 hand action categories (coarse- and fine-grained) for approximately 220k bounding boxes, with each category corresponding to a sub-interaction region’s localization box.
+Fine-grained categories per frame have nine dimensions, resulting in 877 action triplets, significantly enhancing the granularity of actions and providing valuable resources for researchers to study these questions effectively.

-FHA-Kitchens aims to provide a better, more comprehensive, and finer-grained benchmark for hand action recognition.
-While there are existing datasets available for hand action recognition, they only cover limited hand action information and lack an in-depth understanding of hand actions.
-With its diverse and fine-grained hand action information, the FHA-Kitchens dataset enables a better evaluation of performance for fine-grained hand action recognition methods.
+FHA-Kitchens aims to provide a better, more comprehensive, and finer-grained benchmark for hand action.
+However, existing hand-action datasets exhibit limitations including insufficient representation of hand-action granularity, lack of annotation of hand-action interaction regions, and neglect of the relationships between interacting objects.
+With its diverse and finer-grained hand action information, the FHA-Kitchens dataset enables a better evaluation performance for hand action tasks.

 \textbf{2.
 Who created this dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?}

 \textbf{A2:} Our dataset is created by the authors as well as some volunteer undergraduate students from Wuhan University, including Ting Zhe, Yongqian Li, Chengli Chen, Xin Ding, Jiali Li, Tengzheng Li, RunFu Guo, Heng Gao, Xing Zhao, Weisheng Chen, Chaoyu Mai, Yipan Wei.